Stage-VSS/stage-vss.github.io/index.md

 <hr>

 ## Masks and Filters
 Stage supports real-time transparency masks and convolution filters.
 The use of shaders enable all effects processing to occur on the GPU.
+View some example presentations with masks and filters below.

 <div class="features">
   {% for effect in site.effects %}